Only Fools and Horses: Home media

 The show has been released on VHS, DVD and audio CD in several guises.
-A DVD collection containing every episode was issued, along with various other special edition box-sets, such as a tin based on their Reliant Regal.
+A DVD collection containing every episode was issued, along with various other special-edition box sets, such as a tin based on their Reliant Regal.
 Videos and DVDs of Only Fools and Horses continue to be among the BBC's biggest-selling items, having sold over 1 million VHS copies and 6 million DVD copies in the UK.

 The series made its debut on Blu-ray on 6 December 2021, with a three-disc set entitled Only Fools and Horses: The 80s Specials.
-It featured the five feature length Christmas specials broadcast from 1985 to 1989, restored and remastered in high-definition.
-For the restoration process, the original 16mm film elements were cleaned and rescanned, while the standard-definition videotape elements were "digitally reprocessed" and upscaled to HD.
+It featured the five feature-length Christmas specials broadcast from 1985 to 1989, restored and remastered in high-definition.
+For the restoration process, the original 16 mm film elements were cleaned and rescanned, while the standard-definition videotape elements were "digitally reprocessed" and upscaled to HD.
 On the set, the episode "A Royal Flush" is featured both in its original and "writer's cut" versions; "The Jolly Boys' Outing" is fully uncut; and various photo galleries, a booklet and artcards are also included.

-It entered and peaked at #10 on the U.K. Official Blu-Ray Chart the week ending 18 December 2021.
+It entered and peaked at #10 on the UK Official Blu-ray Chart the week ending 18 December 2021.

+All seven series and the Christmas specials have been released on DVD in both individual and complete sets.
+The first three series each contained their Christmas specials from 1981, 1982 and 1983.
+The specials were omitted from all subsequent series sets but were instead released separately and not in chronological order.
+In addition, the documentary The Story of Only Fools and Horses was released in 2003.

 In other media

-Audio
+Audio releases

-Four episodes ("The Long Legs of the Law", "A Losing Streak", "No Greater Love" and "The Yellow Peril") were re-edited for audio purposes and released on audio cassette on 12 October 1998.
-The cassette was re-released in October 2000.
+A number of episodes were re-edited for audio purposes and released on either audio cassette or CD.
+In total, there were five CDs released, with the first one being released on both CD and cassette.

+An album was released in 2002.
+Only Fools and Horses: The Album featured songs used in the show, as well as John Sullivan performing the theme tune and Hookie Street.
+Apart from the physical CD release, the album has never been available digitally, meaning that the theme tune has never appeared on streaming or download services as of 2025.
+A single was released to support the album, which sampled the show's theme tune, titled Del Boy's Tune.
+The music video features John Challis as Boycie and Patrick Murray as Mickey Pearce.

+Before Euro 2004, an unofficial England song was released by Undercover.
+The track, titled Viva England!, sampled both the opening theme from Only Fools and Horses and Hookie Street—used with John Sullivan's blessing—and reached number 49 in the charts.